This post may contain affiliate links which means we make a commission at no extra cost to you

 One of the most popular things to do on Inis Mor is visit Poll na bPeist, or otherwise known as the wormhole.

-The wormhole is a rectangular shaped natural pool that lies at the end of Cliffs South of Dún Aonghasa.
+The wormhole is a rectangular shaped natural pool that lies at the end of one of Ireland’s many Cliffs, Dún Aonghasa.
 This little hidden gem was used as a diving spot for the Red Bull Cliff Diving Championships.

 The easiest way of reaching the wormhole is by cycling to this point.
 Once the road ends, it is time to start walking.